MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-gremlin-java-app-with-cosmos-db.md

 ms.custom: devx-track-java
 ---

-# How to use a Spring Data Gremlin Starter with the Azure Cosmos SQL API
+# How to use the Spring Data Gremlin Starter with the Azure Cosmos DB SQL API

 ## Overview